oracle/terraform-provider-oci/website/docs/r/load_balancer_load_balancer.html.markdown

 	Example: ["ocid1.nsg.oc1.phx.unique_ID"]
 * `shape` - A template that determines the total pre-provisioned bandwidth (ingress plus egress).
 To get a list of available shapes, use the [ListShapes](https://docs.cloud.oracle.com/iaas/api/#/en/loadbalancer/20170115/LoadBalancerShape/ListShapes) operation.
 Example: `100Mbps`
+* `shape_details` - The configuration details to update load balancer to a different shape.
+	* `maximum_bandwidth_in_mbps` - Bandwidth in Mbps that determines the maximum bandwidth (ingress plus egress) that the load balancer can achieve.
+This bandwidth cannot always guaranteed.
+For a guaranteed bandwidth use the minimumBandwidthInMbps parameter.

+		The values must be between minimumBandwidthInMbps and the highest limit available in multiples of 10.
+The highest limit available is defined in [Service Limits](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/servicelimits.htm).

+		Example: `1500`
+	* `minimum_bandwidth_in_mbps` - Bandwidth in Mbps that determines the total pre-provisioned bandwidth (ingress plus egress).
+The values must be between 0 and the maximumBandwidthInMbps in multiples of 10.
+The current allowed maximum value is defined in [Service Limits](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/servicelimits.htm).
+Example: `150`
 * `state` - The current state of the load balancer.
 * `subnet_ids` - An array of subnet [OCIDs](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm).
 * `system_tags` - System tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 System tags can be viewed by users, but can only be created by the system.
 Example: `{"orcl-cloud.free-tier-retained": "true"}`